mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1492 out of 1589 answered</p>

-As the MUI Core v5 release is still relatively recent, it's still expected to see a great number of developers using JSS, and there will always probably be some of you who use it because of pure preference.
+As the MUI Core v5 release is relatively recent, we expect to see many developers still using JSS, and there will probably always be some of you who will prefer it.

-However, it’s notable the styled-components and emotion growth, and that might be because it’s what our new styling solution is based off.
-We're still seeing a lot of questions and also opportunities to make it better, so this year we'll focus on expanding and refining [MUI System](https://mui.com/system/basics/) even further.
+But the growth of Emotion and styled-components here is noteworthy, because they are what our new styling solution is based on.
+This year we'll be focusing on expanding and refining [MUI System](https://mui.com/system/basics/) to further improve upon this new styling solution.

 ### Did you recently migrate to MUI Core v5?